nummacway/LiSprEd/README.md

 - Edit hex color (CSS)
 - Set the color to the color in the circle in the top right of the group box.
 This circle holds a color picked from your desktop (and most-importantly Editor overlays).
 To change it, click the circle, hold your mouse button and release it on the pixel to pick the color from.

+Even without the editor, you can double-click either of the two selected colors to pick a color using the Windows color picker.
+(Does not work if that color is the transparent color.)

+Non-obvious usage:
+- Drag and drop to swap color.
+Hold <kbd>Ctrl</kbd> to copy instead.

 ### OAM

 Displays OAM content.
 Each object is represented by an image of its tile(s), and a four-line label with its properties (OAM data): First row is Y, second is X, third is tile bank and number, fourth is flags.
+The label becomes gray when the object's rectangle is entirely outside of the viewport.
 The flags are displayed as follows:
 - `P` is for priority
 - `Y` is for Y flip
 - `X` is for X flip